bebound/flappy-bird-dqn/README.md

 I'm still trying to find a better solution.

-Currently the best hyperparameter is 1frame and lr=1e-5
+Currently the best solution is `1frame_1e-5.ipynb`.